Jason Citron

-Jason Citron (born September 21, 1984) is an American businessman who is the co-founder and former chief executive officer of the instant messaging social platform Discord.
-He is also a founder of OpenFeint, a social platform for mobile games.
+Jason Citron (born September 21, 1984) is an American businessman and entrepreneur best known as the co-founder and former chief executive officer of the social communication platform Discord.
+He is also the founder of OpenFeint, one of the earliest major social gaming networks for mobile devices.

-Biography

-Early life
+Early life and education

-Jason Citron was born on September 21, 1984, in San Francisco, California, into an Ashkenazi Jewish family with a background in business and technology, later growing up in South Florida.
+Jason Citron was born on September 21, 1984, in San Francisco, California, to a family with a background in business and technology, later growing up in South Florida.
 He became interested in technology after being gifted a computer by his grandfather, as well as his love of video games, citing Final Fantasy VI as his favorite game and that "I was a Squaresoft fanboy, and I still am."
 He learned how to write code in QBasic at the age of 13 with the help of a friend, with his first program being a text-based role-playing game.
 He later attended Full Sail University in Winter Park, Florida, graduating with a Bachelor of Science in Game Design and Development in 2004.
+He was inducted into the Full Sail University Hall of Fame in March 2025.